Agricultural wastewater treatment: Vegetable washing water

 Washing of vegetables produces large volumes of water contaminated by soil and vegetable pieces.
 Low levels of pesticides used to treat the vegetables may also be present together with moderate levels of disinfectants such as chlorine.

-Treatment

 Most vegetable washing waters are extensively recycled with the solids removed by settlement and filtration.
 The recovered soil can be returned to the land.